zzzprojects/Eval-Expression.NET/docs2/pages/troubleshooting/trial-period-expired-exception.md

 #### Trial Period Expired

-You can extend your trial by downloading the latest version: [Upgrading](http://entityframework-extensions.net/upgrading)
+You can extend your trial by downloading the latest version.

 The latest version always contains a trial for the current month to allow a company to evaluate our library for several months.